gear6io/ranger/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Icebox Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to TFMV.
+Please report unacceptable behavior to the project maintainers.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you find a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/TFMV/icebox/issues).
+If you find a bug, please ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/gear6io/ranger/issues).

-If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/TFMV/icebox/issues/new).
+If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/gear6io/ranger/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample or an executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements